afps-spec

 categories [] resolved provider definition

-schemaVersion 1.0 common consumer default for new flows
+schemaVersion 1.0 common consumer default for new agents

-execution.timeout 300 common consumer default for new flows
+timeout 300 common consumer default for new agents

 These defaults are non-normative unless a producer explicitly writes them into the manifest.